NTTCom-MS/eyp-systemd/README.md

 ## Limitations

-Should work anywhere, tested on CentOS 7
+Should work anywhere, tested on CentOS 7 and Ubuntu 16

 ## Development